Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 The MCAT

-The MCAT allows medical schools to compare students using a common measure.
+Although GPAs reveal a lot about a student’s academic potential, it’s not the most objective measure.
 Grading standards vary among schools, among professors, and among TAs.
 There is an element of subjectivity to the grading system.

-The MCAT is something all medical school applicants – whether applying to allopathic or osteopathic schools – have in common.
-And it’s scoring is consistent.
+The MCAT allows medical schools to compare students using a common measure.
+This test is something all medical school applicants – whether applying to allopathic or osteopathic schools – have in common.
+And its scoring is consistent.

 Other factors to consider when evaluating your MCAT: